ueno-llc/react-native-starter/docs/SERVICES.md

 Download the **GoogleService-Info.plist** file and save as `./ios/<appName>/GoogleService-Info.plist`.

+If using App Center, base64 encode this file and add it as an env var `$GOOGLE_SERVICES_PLIST`.

 ### 3. Create Android App

 Go to Project Settings and create new Android app.

 Download the **google-services.json** file and save as `./android/app/google-services.json`.

+If using App Center, base64 encode this file and add it as an env var `$GOOGLE_SERVICES_JSON`.